liamblake/DART-Diagnostics-Julia/README.md

 # DART-Diagnostics-Julia
-Julia translation of the MATLAB diagnostic tools for the Data Assimilation Research Testbed
+This repository translates the diagnostic MATLAB code of the [Data Assimilation Research Testbed](https://github.com/NCAR/DART) to Julia.
+Still a WIP!